netbymatt/ws4kp/README.md

 ## Customization

-A hooks are provided as `server/scripts/custom.js` and `server/scripts/custom.mjs` to allow customizations to your own fork of this project, without accidentally pushing your customizations back upstream to the git repository.
-A sample file is provided at `server/scripts/custom.sample.js` and should be renamed to `custom.js` activate it.
+Hooks are provided as `server/scripts/custom.js` and `server/scripts/custom.mjs` to allow customizations to your own fork of this project, without accidentally pushing your customizations back upstream to the git repository.
+A sample file is provided at `server/scripts/custom.sample.js` and should be renamed to `custom.js` to activate it.
 Recommended naming for additional files is `custom-file.json` which are also part of gitignore.

 When using Docker: